HOW TO HIT ROCK BOTTOM

-I could not believe why this was all happening to me; I mean, I was a good guy.
-I was a family man.
-All I did was cut a few corners in life.
-Everyone does, right?
 I assumed I was going be homeless and living in my car.
 That my wife and son would leave me and move far, far away.
 And that everyone would laugh at me and think I’m a total loser.
 I was right on almost every count.

 This wasn’t the first time I hit rock bottom.
 Truth be told, I’ve hit it many times.
-You’d think by now I’d have it mastered though (what an accomplishment), but to no avail I had not.
+You’d think by now I’d have it mastered though (what an accomplishment), but to no avail, I had not.

-I was a convicted felon living on house arrest, where we all barely stayed in a tiny one bedroom apartment.
+I was a convicted felon living on house arrest, where we all barely stayed in a tiny one-bedroom apartment.
 Now I say barely, as we had fallen behind on rent (along with everything else).
 Tension was at an all-time high for us.
-Us being me, my wife, and toddler son.
-And lately, it seemed like my winning personality wasn’t doing a whole lot of winning, as everyone was starting to hate me – even the dog (man’s best friend my ass).
+Us being me, my wife, and my toddler son.

 I had no money, no prospects, and no sense of hope.
-Pair that up with my shitty credit, the shitty broken down car that would get me to and from my (shitty) part-time minimum wage job, and the thought of chugging a gallon of drano and calling it a day all seemed quite appealing.
+Pair that up with my shitty credit, the shitty broken-down car that would get me to and from my (shitty) part-time minimum wage job, and the thought of chugging a gallon of Drano and calling it a day all seemed quite appealing.
 Should I go on?

 I was tired, beaten down, and grossly overweight.
-I admit, I hadn’t exactly handled this whole “legal problem” very well, and as a result, had let myself go.
-Obviously, the bullshit can get to you, and I was totally overwhelmed, so of course my natural response was to self-medicate.
-That did not help matters.
+I admit, I hadn’t exactly handled this whole “legal problem” very well, and as a result, I had let myself go.

 Worst of all, I was losing the person who’d stood by me through this whole ordeal, as we were arguing non-stop.
-There would be these vicious fights with harsh words exchanged but was always trying to find a way to make up.
+There would be these vicious fights with harsh words exchanged but I was always trying to find a way to make up.
 After a while, even that was getting to be harder and harder.

 There was a sadness that I could see in her eyes too.
 I knew that look.
 I recognized it as I’d seen it countless times growing up – the look of disappointment.
 She didn’t have to say anything either because I knew it.

 She could’ve left.
-Could’ve packed up and taken our son.
+Could’ve packed up and taken our son to a place far and away.
 And that terrified me.
-Was I with her for the help, or because I loved her.
-Or did I love her because of the help.
-My ego was hurt and bruised beyond repair as I grew more insecure with each passing day.
-I felt like a failure.
-A walking cliche.
-The loser felon.
+Was I with her for the help, or because I loved her?
+Or did I love her because of the help?

 Who did this?

 I had lost everything for us.
 Our house.
 Our savings.
 Cars – you name it.
 Mainly our freedom, and any sense of security that goes along with it.
-A life I personally destroyed that we’d never be able to go back to.
+A life I destroyed that we’d never be able to go back to.
 I was worse than a gambler.

 The only saving grace was the fact that I’d been caught and no longer had the need for incessant worrying about staying ahead of the law, thus allowing me small moments of peace.
-Didn’t really matter though, I was still deeply troubled at where I was in life.
+Didn’t really matter though, I was still deeply troubled by where I was in life.

 I was scared to death of what the future held.
-How in the hell am I supposed to take care of a family if I can’t even take care of myself.
+How in the hell am I supposed to take care of a family if I can’t even take care of myself?
 I was both angry and sympathetic towards my needs.
-I knew I let a lot of people down, but still thought that everyone was coming down on me a little too hard and wasn’t being understanding on what I was going through.

 All I remember was that I skipped out of the courtroom that day in a celebratory mood with a stupid grin on my face.
 I scored both house arrest and probation, narrowly escaping a prison sentence.
 Within hours the mood would drastically change, as reality set in on my new way of living.